What are good rules for success in life — the rules that motivated and focused students follow to do well in school and beyond?

-Sure, the right academic goals are important.
+Sure, setting the right goals — whether they’re academic goals or other types of goals — is important.
 But what you really need for a meaningful and purpose-driven life is a list of rules to live by.

 Let’s explore why it’s crucial to have fewer goals and more rules.
 I’ll also share my top 15 tips for success and explain how to create rules that work for you.

 Not long ago, I was a compulsive goal-setter.

 Every year I would set more than 50 goals to cover all areas of my life: sleep, exercise, academics, career, personal finance, personal development, spirituality, relationships, community service, and leisure.